 8. Forgetting about the deadline for signing up for Part B after you leave your job.

 If you have coverage through an employer with 20 or more employees, you don’t have to sign up for Medicare at 65.
 Instead, you may choose to keep coverage through your employer so you don’t have to pay the Part B premiums.
-But you need to sign up within eight months after you leave your job or you may have to wait until the next enrollment period (January through March, for coverage to begin on July 1).
+But you need to sign up within eight months after you leave your job or you may have to wait until the next enrollment period (January through March, for coverage to begin the first of the month after you enroll).
 That means you could go for several months without coverage.
 You may also get hit with the 10% lifetime late-enrollment penalty.

 9. Making financial moves that boost your Medicare premiums.